reload/ding/sites/all/modules/contrib/htmLawed/readme.txt

     The module does not install or modify (structures of) existing Drupal database tables; all information is stored in the 'variable' table in items named 'htmLawed_format_x' where 'x' refers to numbers identifying various input formats.

     If you enable htmLawed, it is important that you understand the security implications of the settings you use and the limitations of htmLawed.
-It is also recommended that htmLawed be tried using various 'Config' and 'Spec' values using the demo page on the htmLawed website.

-    The version of htmLawed used by the module would be indicated on the help section of the module.
+    The version of htmLawed used by the module would be indicated on the web-page for the 'help' section of the module.
 Keeping the module up-to-date with the latest htmLawed version is as simple as replacing the htmLawed/htmLawed.php and htmLawed/htmLawed_README.htm files in the htmLawed module folder.

 About htmLawed
 --------------

-    htmLawed is a single-file PHP software that makes input text more secure and standard-compliant, and suitable in general from the viewpoint of a web-page administrator, for use in the body of HTML 4, or XHTML 1 or 1.1 documents.
-It thus is a customizable HTML/XHTML filter, processor, purifier, sanitizer, etc., like the Kses, HTMLPurifier, etc., PHP scripts.
+    htmLawed is a single-file PHP software that makes input text more secure, and standard- and admin. policy-compliant for use in the body of HTML 4, or XHTML 1 or 1.1 documents.
+It thus is a customizable HTML/XHTML filter, processor, purifier, sanitizer, beautifier, etc., like HTML Tidy or the Kses, HTMLPurifier, etc., PHP scripts.

     The lawing-in of input text is needed to ensure that HTML code in the text is standard-compliant, does not introduce security vulnerabilities, and does not break a web-page's design/layout. htmLawed tries to do this by, for example, making HTML well-formed with balanced and properly nested tags, neutralizing code that may be used for cross-site scripting (XSS) attacks, and allowing only specified HTML elements/tags and attributes.

-    For htmLawed download and forum-based support, visit the htmLawed home page at http://www.bioinformatics.org/phplabware/internal_utilities/htmlawed/index.php.
+    For htmLawed download and forum-based support, visit the htmLawed home page at http://www.bioinformatics.org/phplabware/internal_utilities/htmlawed.

 Module installation